adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper_v1.md

 Here, \(\text{Conv}_{k \times k, c}\) represents a convolutional operation with a kernel size of \( k \times k \) and \( c \) output channels, \(\text{BN}\) denotes batch normalization, and \(\text{ReLU}(z) = \max(0, z)\) is the rectified linear unit activation function.

 The learnable nature of this adapter allows the network to adaptively map the single-channel input to a three-channel space, potentially capturing richer and more relevant features than a static replication method.
 By employing convolutional layers, the adapter can learn spatially varying transformations, which is particularly advantageous for gender classification in thermal images, where local patterns—such as facial heat distributions or temperature variations—are discriminative.
 This design enhances the model’s compatibility with pretrained weights while optimizing its ability to process domain-specific data.

-**Figure 5**: "Channel Input Adapter Architecture" - A detailed diagram showing the transformation from single-channel input to three-channel output, with the convolutional layers, batch normalization, and activation functions clearly labeled.

 ### 3.3.3 Squeeze and Excitation (SE) Blocks